kdmukai/uhashlib/README.md

 extends `hashlib` micropython module with `ripemd160` and `sha512` functions.

-Also adds a single-line function for pbkdf2_hmac:
+Also adds a single-line function for pbkdf2_hmac (supports sha256 or sha512):

 `pbkdf2_hmac(hash_name, password, salt, iterations, bytes_to_read)`